-- Refer to the latest Release Notes at https://nshieldsupport.entrust.com/hc/enus/sections/360001115837-Release-Notes for hardware and software compatibility, and known and fixed issues. - Review Security guidance for the Web Services Option Pack.
+- Refer to the latest Release Notes at https://nshieldsupport.entrust.com/hc/en-us/ sections/360001115837-Release-Notes for hardware and software compatibility, and known and fixed issues. - Review Security Guidance.
 For additional security guidance, see also the Security Manual available with the Security World software. - Check you have at least Security World software (v12.80) installed, and a working Security World configured.
-See Security World software. - Check you have MongoDB (v5.0.13) running with a replica set configured.
-See MongoDB. - If you already have a previous version of WSOP installed, this must first be removed before installing a new version.
-See Upgrading the Web Services Option Pack.
+See Security World software. - Check you have MongoDB (v4.4.10) running with a replica set configured.
+See MongoDB. - If you already have a previous version of WSOP installed, this must first be removed before installating a new version.
+See Upgrading WSOP User Guide.